k8sstormcenter/honeycluster/README.md

 make --makefile=Makefile_attack ssh-connect
 ```

 When prompted, the password is `root`.
-You should see the newly established ssh connection being picked up by the eBPF traces and appearing as an anomaly in the `signal` topic in the Redpanda console.
+You should see the newly established ssh connection being picked up by the eBPF traces.

 Now that you have gotten a feel of how unusual traffic is picked up by the HoneyCluster, you can try executing an actual attack.
 For that, we prepared an attack path made possible if an attacker can create `/var/log` hostPath Persistent Volumes on a cluster, inspired by [this blog post](https://jackleadford.github.io/containers/2020/03/06/pvpost.html), depicted in the following attack tree.